narayanadhavala/civl-petsc/README.md

 ## Verification Process

-Below is a sample description you can add to your README file:

----

-## Verification Process

 The verification process leverages the scaffolding (located in the `scaffolding/` directory) to provide the necessary definitions for the functions used by the function being verified.
 Each function in the `functions/` directory is isolated for individual verification using CIVL.

 A bash script (`build_functions.sh`) has been provided to automate the verification process for all functions.
 This script dynamically locates every subdirectory under `functions/` (excluding hidden directories and directories such as `CIVLREP`), and in each one it runs the `make all` target.
 The target is expected to run the CIVL verification for that function.